23-Page Dental CPA WordPress Build in 165 Days — White-Label Delivery for a US Marketing Agency

 | Effort | 48h / 48h estimate — no overrun, no scope creep |

-The outcome, restated plainly: the agency’s 23-URL build shipped across 6 templates on the WP Engine environment, inside the 48-hour quoted budget.
-A mid-build reference-site pivot was absorbed, blog posts and pages were added from agency content, plagiarised copy was rewritten, and a full brand sanitization from Ascend to SBDP was executed before the agency’s post-handoff QA layer ran.
+In short: the agency’s 23-URL build shipped across 6 templates on the WP Engine environment, inside the 48-hour quoted budget.
+A mid-build reference-site pivot was absorbed, blog posts and pages were added from agency content, plagiarised copy was rewritten, and a full brand sanitization from Ascend to SBDP was executed before the agency ran its own post-handoff checks.

 Operational Integrity at handoff

 The closing QA ticket on this engagement was a brand-sanitization sweep: with ~350 pages on staging, Pavel ran a programmatic scan across titles, meta, H1–H2, and body text to surface every remaining instance of “Ascend” or “Ascend Dental CPA” before the site left our hands — catching residual occurrences on career pages, core-values copy, and service pages that a page-by-page review would have missed.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff checks ran through Site Checker — see how we run QA for the categories and the zero-fail bar we hold before handoff.
+Back with the agency, the site passed through their own in-house review, each surfaced issue feeding the shared backlog until sign-off.

 Process